hayfa66/dog-breed-classifier-app/README.md

 ## 2. Project Motivation

-this is a the last project for a udacity Nanodegree it is to make an app on web that can predict a dog breed . it also can can pridect what of the dog breed a human similar to , or if it didn't find any human or dog face .
+this is a the last project for a udacity Nanodegree it is to make an app on web that can predict a dog breed . it also can pridect what of the dog breed a human similar to , or if it didn't find any human or dog face .

 *The interface of the web app*